 Timber slabs will generally contain natural feature in hum vein, insect holes, cracks, splits and other rustic qualities of which can be filled if required.
 Slabs generally come with a natural edge down both long sides.
 Natural edges can be left for a rustic appeal or cut off for a square edge contemporary modern feel, still leaving a large width amazing grain pattern showing the work of nature.

-Slab Processing Services available at Garde Timber
+Slab Processing Services available at Garde Timber (Our Timber Only)

 - Levelling and Sanding service by Slabmaster Levelling Machine – giving 2 flat parallel sanded faces